Garlic Ginger Soup

 Prepare the soup:

-- In a large soup pot over medium heat add 3 tablespoons of olive oil.
+- In a large soup pot over medium heat add the olive oil.

 - Add the thinly sliced garlic and minced ginger.
 Let the garlic and ginger lightly brown before adding the diced onions and celery.

 - Let the celery and onions sweat in the pot.
 You want them to be translucent, but not browned.

 - Season the veggies with salt and pepper.